greymd/tmux-xpanes/README.md

 ### [Pipe mode] Behavior in the tmux session & Accepting standard input.

-If the tmux is already being opened and `xpanes` command is executed on the tmux (same as above).
+When the tmux is already being opened and `xpanes` command is executed on the tmux (same as above).
-And, when the command is accepting standard input ( the command followed by any commands and pipe `|`), the command's follows "Pipe mode".
-"Pipe mode" will be instructed later.
+In addition, when the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be some special one called "Pipe mode".
+"Pipe mode" will be introduced [later](#pipe-mode).

 ## Further Examples